Harvey Pekar: Death and work released posthumously

 Shortly before 1 a.m. on July 12, 2010, Pekar's wife found Pekar dead in their Cleveland Heights, Ohio, home.
 No immediate cause was determined.
 In October the Cuyahoga County coroner's office ruled it was an accidental overdose of antidepressants fluoxetine and bupropion.
 Pekar had been diagnosed with cancer for the third time and was about to undergo treatment.

 Pekar was interred at Lake View Cemetery in Cleveland.
 His headstone features one of his quotations as an epitaph: "Life is about women, gigs, an' bein' creative."

 Some Pekar works were to be released posthumously, including two collaborations with Joyce Brabner, The Big Book of Marriage and Harvey and Joyce Plumb the Depths of Depression, as well as a collection of the webcomics that ran as a part of The Pekar Project.
 As of 2019, however, none of those projects have yet seen print.
-Working with illustrator Summer McClinton, Pekar also finished a book on American Marxist Louis Proyect tentatively called The Unrepentant Marxist, after Proyect's blog.
+Working with illustrator Summer McClinton, Pekar, politically a leftist, also finished a book on American Marxist Louis Proyect tentatively called The Unrepentant Marxist, after Proyect's blog.
 In the works since 2008, the book was to be published by Random House.
 After a conflict between Proyect and Joyce Brabner, Brabner announced that she would hold the book back indefinitely.

 In December 2010, the last story Pekar wrote, "Harvey Pekar Meets the Thing", in which Pekar has a conversation with Ben Grimm, was published in the Marvel Comics anthology Strange Tales II; the story was illustrated by Ty Templeton.

+One of his final graphic memoirs was "Not the Israel My Parents Promised Me" (2013) in which he explains how he lost his faith in the Jewish state.
+It was illustrated by JT Waldman and the epilogue was penned by his widow, Joyce Brabner.

 Legacy

 Frequently described as the "poet laureate of Cleveland," Pekar "helped change the appreciation for, and perceptions of, the graphic novel, the drawn memoir, the autobiographical comic narrative."

-His American Splendor "remains one of the most compelling and transformative series in the history of comics."
+According to Los Angeles Times columnist David Ulin, American Splendor "remains one of the most compelling and transformative series in the history of comics."
 In addition, Pekar was the first author to publicly distribute "memoir comic books."
 While it is common today for people to publicly write about their lives on blogs, social media platforms, and in graphic novels, "In the mid-seventies, Harvey Pekar was doing all this before it was ubiquitous and commercialized."

 In October 2012 a statue of Pekar was installed at the Cleveland Heights-University Heights Library, a place he visited almost daily.

 On July 25, 2015, the city of Cleveland Heights, Ohio dedicated the corner of Northwest Coventry Road and Euclid Heights Boulevard to the life and legacy of Harvey Pekar.
 This area is now known as Harvey Pekar Park.